marcusgia2505/classsExGameInstructions/docs/Organize.rst

 If you want to make a copy of a game (e.g. to create your own version of a ready-made game), click on the copy button |pic_copy|.
 This will create a copy of the game in your *general folder*.
 You can edit this copy and thus make your own version of any game on classEx.
 Alternatively, you can go to the editing mode and click on the drop down menu *game* and then select *copy game*.

 The *delete game* icon |pic_delete| deletes a game.
+This can't be reversed.

 Repository
 ==========

-The repository gives lists all public games created by you and other lecturers and allows you to import these games to your account.
+The repository lists all public games created by you and other lecturers and allows you to import these games to your account.
 You can enter the repository by clicking on the *repository* button in the top bar of the overview.

 If you do not want your game to be listed in the repository you have to change its status from public to private.